AWS::ECS::TaskDefinition ContainerDefinition - AWS CloudFormation

 PseudoTerminal

 When this parameter is true, a TTY is allocated.
-This parameter maps to Tty in the Create a container section of the Docker Remote API and the --tty option to docker run.
+This parameter maps to Tty in the docker container create command and the --tty option to docker run.

 Required: No